shail2512-lm10/deep_learning_/README.md

 # deep_learning_

-This repository contains implementations of architecture for different tasks in tensorflow or pytorch. classification - Resnet - Tensorflow object detection - YoloV3 - Pytorch
+This repository contains implementations of architectures for different tasks in tensorflow or pytorch.

+### 1. classification - ResNet - Tensorflow 2.0
+### 2. object detection - YoloV3 - Pytorch